kleookku/Flora/README.md

 - [x] Users can refresh their boards by scrolling down.
 - [x] Plant descriptions are in user friendly terms (i.e. instead of 30% soil moisture it will say "water 2 times a day")
 - [x] Users cannot signup with a username that is already in use.
+- [x] Users cannot like multiple of the same plant.
+- [x] Users can reset their password through their email if they forget it.
 - [ ] Users can add multiple plants to boards at once.
 - [ ] Detail images will be loaded from low to high quality.